 On the day in question, C was driving back home from a job and had been awake continuously for around 19 hours when he lost control of his vehicle.
 He received severe injuries in the accident that followed.

-C brought an accident at work claim against his employer (who was a passenger in the van at the time of the accident) for breach of duty of care.
-C had become tired and fallen asleep.
 When the claim went to court, the judge decided that C was partly to blame for the accident.
 However, D had put him into the unenviable position of having to drive when he must have realised that C was at serious risk of falling asleep at the wheel.

 On appeal, D was found primarily (mainly) liable, with C’s contributory negligence assessed at 33 per cent.
 This percentage included a 25% reduction from C’s damages (compensation) for not wearing a seatbelt).

-Summary of contributory negligence in accident at work cases
+Summary of contributory negligence in Accident at Work cases